lucasmccomb/watson-assistant-chatbot-ui/README.md

     5. From within this directory, run `ibmcloud app push {your-app-name}`, substituting `{your-app-name}` for the name of your app
         - e.g. `ibmcloud app push lem-assistant-chatbot`

-10. **The chatbot app is now deployed.**
+10. **The chatbot app is now being deployed.**

-    - You can test this by navigating to your app's route which you copied in [Step 8.iii](#step_8iii).
+    - Once the deploy script has finished running, you can test that you have follow these instructions correctly by navigating to your app's route which you copied in [Step 8.iii](#step_8iii).
 You should see a blank page with a blue button in the bottom right that says 'Need Help?'.
 Click on this button to open the chat dialog and test out the Watson Assistant service.

         <img src="./public/screenshots/gif-1.gif" alt="Image gif-1" width="600px"/>

 11. **Add `<script>` tag into the target application within which the chatbot will exist**

-    1. Open the html file of the page you want to insert the script tag into
+    1. Open the HTML file of the page into which the script tag will be inserted.
+This will be the page where the blue button and dialog window will be displayed
     2. Copy the following `<script>` tag and paste it below the end-tag of the `<body>` element:
         ```javascript
             <script data-main='chat_bot_app' src="{host}/chat_bot_app.js"></script>
         ```
     3. Change `{host}` in the `src` attribute to match your app's route which you copied in [Step 8.iii](#step_8iii)

-        ***NOTE: Make sure there is only one backslash between your app's route and `chat_bot_app.js`***
+        ***NOTE: Make sure there is only one slash between your app's route and `chat_bot_app.js`***

         <img src="./public/screenshots/11-a.png" alt="Image 11-a" width="700px"/>
     4. Save your changes and either run your app locally or deploy it to your cloud environment

-**Within your own application or website, you should now see a blue 'Need Help?' button in the bottom right corner of the page that you inserted the script tag into.
+**Within your own application or website, a blue 'Need Help?' button should be visible in the bottom-right corner of the page into which the script tag was inserted.
 When the button is clicked, a chat window should appear and you should be able to have a conversation with your Watson Assistant service. <a href="https://lem-assistant-demo-1.mybluemix.net/">Here is a working demo.</a>**

 ***